 As the holidays are here, everyone is already looking for helpful and interesting gifts for the traveler in the family.
 Wanting to help, I came up with a list of my favorite travel items.
 I opted against the usual lists that contain the best cameras, smartphones, headphones, speakers, etc. Too many of these items are personal decisions, and I just went with items that are more practical.
-Please note, I received no compensation for these reviews and endorsements.
-They’re just the best travel aids I’ve used and are reasonably priced.
+But overall, they’re just the best travel aids I’ve used and are reasonably priced.

 Lightweight Stuff Sacks from REI – I always travel with at least two of these lightweight bags.
 I always use one for dirty laundry, which provides a much-needed barrier between clean and dirty clothes.
 REI sells these bags in various sizes and colors.
 Find them here.
 Prices range from $11.50-$15 and are even sold in multi-sized sets.
 I love these bags.
 You can never have too many, especially if you are a camper/backpacker like me.

 Packing Cubes from eBags – These handy packing cubes are actually on my Christmas list this year.
 My husband uses them when he travels and they are really quite handy!
 Being organized while you’re traveling is hard.
 With these packing cubes, at least your suitcase will be in order.
 You can check them out here.
 Note there are all different sizes, thickness, colors, and combinations to choose from.
 Prices start at $20 for a slim three piece set.
 Prices are reduced for the holidays so buy now!